 The Impact of CX on Customers and Insurance Companies

-Claims processes that are digitized, automated and accelerated, have clear benefits for customers and insurance businesses.
-Customers can file their claims, check the status of their claims, manage their policies and make decisions about their file easily.
+Claims processes that are digitized, automated and accelerated have clear benefits for insurers and insurance businesses.
+Insurers can file their claims, check the status of their claims, manage their policies, and make decisions about their file easily.
+They enhance the decision-making process and productivity of the insurer and insurance company.
 They can log on at a time of their choosing to receive personalized information and increase/decrease coverage as needed.

-For the insurance industry, they can ensure that claims are accurately and completely filled.
+The insurance industry can ensure that claims are accurately and completely filled.
 They are automatically sent to assessors.
 Carry-on workflows can be triggered without manual intervention, and payment cycles can be expedited.
-Reducing the heavy costs associated with manual workflows and slow payments are clear wins for today’s insurance businesses.
+Reducing the heavy costs associated with manual workflows and slow payments is a clear win for today's insurance businesses.

-Those CX dreams may sound lofty, but there are many CX wins that are close at hand for insurance industry.
-Here are a list of 9 Insurance CX interventions your business can capitalize on today.
+Those insurance customer experience dreams may sound lofty, but many CX wins are close at hand for the insurance industry.
+Here is a list of 9 Insurance CX interventions your business can capitalize on today.

 #1 Move from Paper to Digital Documentation